luckyfan-cs/DeepModeling/benchmarks/sciencebench/competitions/sciencebench-098-3k/description.md

 ## Evaluation

-The grader decodes your base64 image, rescales it to the reference size, and computes a similarity score between 0 and 1.
+The grader compares the decoded image with the gold reference using a GPT-based judge (score ≥ 60) and a deterministic fallback similarity check when the judge is unavailable.